 - Tenderness, pain, or numbness on your lips or in your mouth

-Some individuals complain of a sore throat, saying it feels like they have something caught, hoarseness, numbness, or a change in voice.
+Some individuals complain of a sore throat, saying it feels like they have something caught in their throat.
+They may also complain of hoarseness, numbness, or a change in voice.
 If you experience any of these symptoms, give us a call.

 Don’t wait until you experience pain.
 Pain isn’t always a predictable indicator.
 So, if it doesn’t hurt, don’t just assume it’s not a problem.

-The goal of oral cancer screening in Lincoln, NE, is to detect precancerous lesions that could result in mouth cancer or mouth cancer at an early stage when your lesions or cancer are simplest to remove, and there’s more likelihood of it being cured.
+The goal of oral cancer screening in Lincoln, NE, is to detect precancerous lesions that could result in mouth cancer.
+The earlier the cancer is caught, the better.

 In your oral cancer screening, we’ll examine the inside of your mouth to look for white or red patches and other sores.
 We’ll check for lumps and other irregularities by feeling the tissues in your mouth.
 We’ll also examine your neck and throat for lumps.

-If we discover any signs of precancerous lesions or mouth cancer, we’ll have to come in a few weeks later for a follow-up visit to see if the abnormalities are still present and, if so, if they’ve changed or grown over time.
-We’ll have a biopsy performed to remove a sample of cells to test in the laboratory to determine if there are cancer cells and, if so, come up with a treatment plan.
+If we discover any signs of precancerous lesions or mouth cancer, we’ll have you come in a few weeks later for a follow-up visit to see if the abnormalities are still present.
+If they are, we’ll check if they’ve changed or grown over time.
+We’ll have a biopsy performed, removing a sample of cells to test in the laboratory to determine if there are cancer cells.
+If they are, we will develop a treatment plan.